- How do I know if the Board is making a change to its rules?

 - repeal (eliminate) existing rules

-Public notices about rulemaking are posted on the Board’s website and are mailed to licensees and interested parties.
+Public notices about rulemaking are posted on the Board’s website and are mailed to interested parties who have identified themselves as such to the Board.
 Rulemaking notices also are available through the Montana Administrative Register at the Montana Secretary of State’s office, where all administrative rules for the state are housed.
 The Secretary of State’s website for administrative rules is www.mtrules.org.
 You can use that website to view rules and subscribe to the Montana Administrative Register, among other things.

 If the Board wishes to undertake a rules change, it first must post a Notice of Proposed Amendment/Adoption/Repeal, or Proposal Notice.
 This notice will show the existing rule language and note text to be deleted as